hermeznetwork/price-updater-service/README.md

 ## API

 There is a list of endpoints (and examples) that can be called on the Price Update Service.
-You can see this examples on Postman Collection no root of the project!
+You can see this examples on Postman Collection file at project's root folder.
-First of all, the API has a requirement for all requests, the user must set the **Origin** header even if the **Origin** will not register on the project.
+First of all, the API has a requirement for all requests, the user must set the **Origin** header even if the **Origin** is not registered on the project.

 - _All examples have been run with [Httpie](https://httpie.io/)_
-- _All cases respond only to HTTP METHOD GET_

 ### Health endpoint

 - Endpoint: /v1/health
+- HTTP Method: GET
+- Details: This will expose if the server is running.

 ```cmd
 ☁  ~  http https://priceupdater.hermez.io/v1/health Origin:my-origin